Diagnostic Criteria for Acute Myocardial Infarction: Cardiac troponins, ECG & Symptoms

 Besides troponins it is possible to analyze CK-MB, total CK and MB but these biomarkers have much lower specificity than cardiac troponins (CK-MB, CK and MB are abundant in skeletal muscle).
 Figure 2 shows how blood levels of these proteins change during the course of myocardial infarction.

 CK-MB and MB

 CK-MB (Creatinin-Kinase MB) is the best alternative if troponin assays are not available.
 The upper reference limit (99th percentile) and decision process is identical to troponin.
 CK-MB is, however, less specific than troponin because it is abundant in skeletal muscle.
-CK-MB has two advantages over troponin: CK-MB is released into the circulation faster (may be detected earlier) and it is normalized earlier (which makes it useful for diagnosing re-infarctions).
+CK-MB has two advantages over troponin: CK-MB is released into the circulation faster (can be detected earlier) and it is normalized earlier (which makes it useful for diagnosing re-infarctions).
 Refer to Figure 2.
-MB (myoglobin) is even less specific but may be detected even earlier than CK-MB.
-Normal MB levels 3 to 4 hours after the last episode of symptoms rules out myocardial infarction.
+MB (myoglobin) is even less specific but can be detected even earlier than CK-MB.
+Normal MB levels 3 to 4 hours after the last episode of symptoms rule out myocardial infarction.

 ECG criteria for ischemia & infarction

 Acute myocardial ischemia manifests on ECG as ST deviation (ST elevation or ST depression) and T-wave changes.
 ST deviation and T-wave changes are collectively referred to as ST-T changes.
 ST deviation indicates acute (ongoing) ischemia.
 In most cases, ST deviations are accompanied by T-wave changes.
 The latter manifests as T-wave inversions (negative T-waves), flat T-waves (T-waves with low amplitude), or hyperacute T-waves (very large T-waves).
 As for the T-waves, the following must be noted: